Skip to Main Content Header and Footer Templates

 2. Make an appointment

-• Book title and call number (as listed in the Library Catalog)
+• Book author, title and call number (for things listed in the Classic Catalog)

-• Collection title, ID, and series/box numbers (as listed in the ASpace Finding Aid)
+• Collection title, ID, series, sub-series (if listed) and box number (as listed in the ASpace Finding Aid)

 3. Use the Collections